 I felt like naming this doily “surprise by design” because what you see now is as far as I’ve gotten for part 1 of this CAL.
 Sometimes surprises are so much fun and who knows where this mandala doily will end (or where!)… but that’s half the fun isn’t it!
 Come join me while we crochet together for a pretty Mother’s Day gift for someone special!
-Please note, the first set of instructions won’t be published until the date shown below.
+Week 3 instructions are now posted!

 There are so many wonderful ways to display crochet but one of my favorites is “doubling” up!
 All rules are meant to be broken right?
 In my book, if you like the way it looks, then that’s all that counts!